Nassarius paucicostatus

 Nassarius paucicostatus is a species of sea snail, a marine gastropod mollusc in the family Nassariidae, the nassa mud snails or dog whelks.

 Description

 The shell grows to a length of 12 mm.

 It is considered harmless toward humans.

 Distribution

 This species occurs in the USA, Caribbean Sea, the Gulf of Mexico and off the Bahamas.

-Distribution occurs in the Western Central Atlantic waters.
+Distribution also occurs in the Western Central Atlantic waters.